JohnCasioMapua/cs34-mychildhelpline-docs/docs/making-a-call.md

 1. Open the **MyChild Helpline** app.
 2. Select **Call Us** on the home screen.

-The app displays the toll-free helpline number for your country.
+The app shows the helpline number for your country.

 3. Select the helpline number.